perksie/blocklist/README.md

-# PiHole Blocklist
+# Blocklists

-This is where I share my blocklist.
+This is where I share my blocklists.
+They are normally curated from honeypot research.